dtcenter/METplus-Training/docs/modules/METplus/use_case_brightness_temperature_distance_map.rst

 The Obs Distance Map variable is specified here and it's in two dimensions.
 (*OBS_DMAP_le235_channel_13_brightness_temperature_all_all_FULL( lat, lon))*
-Exiting out of this file.
+Exiting out of this file, we can now call plot_data_plane, using plot_data_plane, and then we specify the input file name and then secondly the name of the output PostScript file we want which I'm going to call: distance_map.ps.
+And then the variable we want to plot is specified using the following string, by calling it

 ???exit out

-We can now call plot_data_plane, using plot_data_plane.
-And then we specify the input file name and then secondly the name of the output PostScript file we want which I'm going to call: distance_map.ps .
-And then the variable we want to plot is specified using the following string, by calling it

 .. code-block:: ini